henrimie/slass/README.md

 <p align="center"><a target="_blank" href="https://github.com/henrimie/acsiam/releases/">Download latest version.</a></p>

 ## General
-This script will greatly ease the installation and management of an <a target="_blank" href="http://www.a3antistasi.com/mod">Arma3 Antistasi</a> server including required mods from the Steam workshop.</br></br>It is not a one-click-get-a-server script.
-Read this manual BEFORE you begin.
+This script will greatly ease the installation and management of an <a target="_blank" href="http://www.a3antistasi.com/mod">Arma3 Antistasi</a> server including required mods from the Steam workshop.</br></br>This is not a one-click-get-a-server script.
+Its usage is simple, but do yourself a favor and read this manual BEFORE you begin.
 Really.
 Basic knowledge of the linux command line usage is assumed.

 ## What it does
 The acsiam Arma 3 Antistasi Server Script